nishancm/Data_Science_Portfolio/NLP/Relationship_of_words/README.md

 ```
 python wordsim.py <path to 300d glove file>
 ```
-users can kill the program by pressing `control-c`
+User will be iterative prompt for words and analogies in the command line.
+Users can kill the program by pressing `control-c`